HISPlayer/UnrealiOS-SDK/README.md

 > HISPlayer allows you to upload and host your local video files and convert them into HLS / DASH streaming formats.
 > Open a FREE account [here](https://dashboard.hisplayer.com/signup) to start hosting your videos and play them inside your Unreal projects.
 >
->If you use HISPlayer Hosting Platform it includes Free Unreal Media Player.<br>
+>If you use the HISPlayer Hosting Platform, it includes our Unreal Media Player Plugin for FREE.<br>
 >**[Download The FREE Unreal Engine Media Player Here](https://github.com/HISPlayer/Unreal_Engine_Media_Player/releases/tag/v2.9.0.1)**
+>
 >
 > Watch a tutorial **[HERE](https://www.youtube.com/watch?v=awfN0zz-8zQ)**
 >